-Note that the definition of the scale factors - as the analytical first derivative of the transformation that gives $(\lambda, \varphi, z)$ as a function of (i, j, k) - is specific to the OPA model [Marti et al. 1992].
-As an example, $e{1T}$ is defined locally at a T-point, whereas many other models on a C grid choose to define such a scale factor as the distance between the U-points on each side of the T-point.
-Relying on an analytical transformation has two advantages: firstly, there is no ambiguity in the scale factors appearing in the discrete equations, since they are first introduced in the continuous equations; secondly, analytical transformations encourage good practice by the definition of smooth grids [Tréguier et al. 1996].
+Note that the definition of the scale factors (i.e. as the analytical first derivative of the transformation that gives (λ, φ, z) as a function of (i, j, k)) is specific to the NEMO model [Marti et al. 1992].
+As an example, e{1T} is defined locally at a T-point, whereas many other models on a C grid choose to define such a scale factor as the distance between the U-points on each side of the T-point.
+Relying on an analytical transformation has two advantages : firstly, there is no ambiguity in the scale factors appearing in the discrete equations, since they are first introduced in the continuous equations; secondly, analytical transformations encourage good practice by the definition of smoothly varying grids (rather than allowing the user to set arbitrary jumps in thickness between adjacent layers) [Tréguier et al. 1996].
 An example of the effect of such a choice is shown in Fig. 3.2.1.

-3.2.2 Choice of horizontal grids
+3.2.2 Choice of horizontal grid

-The user has three options to define a horizontal grid, involving the parameter $jphgr\mesh$ of the $par\oce.F90$ module.
+The user has three options available in defining a horizontal grid, which involve the parameter jphgr_mesh of the par_oce.F90 module.

-- 1. For the most general curvilinear orthogonal grids, the coordinates and their first derivatives with respect to i and j are provided in a file, read in hgr\read subroutine of the domhgr module : jphgr\mesh=0. - 2.
-A few simple analytical grids are provided as examples, that can be selected by setting jphgr\mesh=1 to 5 (see below) - 3.
-For other analytical grids, the domhgr.F90 module must be modified by the user.
+- jphgr_mesh=0 The most general curvilinear orthogonal grids.
+The coordinates and their first derivatives with respect to i and j are provided in a file, read in hgr_read subroutine of the domhgr module. - jphgr_mesh=1 to 5 A few simple analytical grids are provided (see below).
+For other analytical grids, the domhgr:F90 module must be modified by the user.